-Clause 18.5 - Counterparts
+Clause 18.5 Counterparts

-25. Clause 18.5 provides that the contract may be executed in counterparts.
-This enables each party to sign their own, identical copy of the contract so that, when assembled together alongside the other party's signed copy, they will form one fully signed contract.
+25. This clause provides that the contract may be executed in counterparts.
+This enables each party to sign their own identical copy of the contract so that, when assembled together alongside the other party's signed copy, they will form one fully signed contract.
 The parties will need to ensure that they are both signing the same version of the contract.

-Clause 18.7 - Contracts (Rights of Third Parties) Act 1999
+Clause 18.7 Contracts (Rights of Third Parties) Act 1999

-26. Clause 18.7 is designed to ensure that only the parties to the contract can enforce the terms of the contract.
+26. This clause is designed to ensure that only the parties to the contract can enforce the terms of the contract.
 The only exception is ORR, which can enforce the rights given to it under the contract (including the Network Code).
-This clause should only be included in contracts governed by the laws of England and Wales.
+This clause should only be included in contracts governed by English and Welsh Law.

-Clause 18.7.3 - Contract Amendments (freight operator customer contract)
+Clause 18.7.3 Contract amendments (freight operator customer contract)

-27. This clause requires the insertion of the date on which the freight operator wishes to start operating services under the contract.
+27. This clause requires the insertion of the date on which the freight operator may first operate services under the contract.
 In the freight customer contract this date would be the Drawdown Commencement Date, which is specified in the freight operator customer contract, therefore no further date is required.

-Clause 18.7.4 - Application to Appointed Operators (freight operator customer contract)
+Clause 18.7.4 Application to Appointed Operators (freight operator customer contract)